 Off we head to Montville and I can't even describe how excited I was in the last 1km of driving to the venue, it was nervous excitement, I desperately wanted there to be autumn leaves on the trees, 500 meters, 100 meters, turn left, OMG there's leaves on the trees *insert elated giggles here*.
 It was freezing cold and raining and misty and glorious, not quite what we were aiming for but it felt amazing, felt like we'd be transported somewhere far away.

 My parents, bridesmaid and groomsman arrive, we check in and our room is MASSIVE, we do a venue run through and head downstairs for wine and cheese tasting by the fire, tough life right?
 We order pizza and hang out by the fire until probably too late, it was just so nice.
-We hear a family member have a car accident (not hurt, thank god, just needed a lift organised) We had a guest cancel on coming to our Wedding with 30 hours notice but we just pushed the stress aside.
+Then we hear that a family member has had a car accident (not hurt, thank god, just needed a lift organised) We had a guest cancel on coming to our Wedding with 30 hours notice but we just pushed the stress aside.
 I actually got some sleep, which was a surprise, I had expected to be awake all night stressing.

 Tim and I aren't morning people so getting up at 7:30am was a struggle for us!
 Just before 8am breakfast was delivered to the bridal suite for the ladies and the men headed down to the breakfast room before starting the set up.
 Hair and Makeup arrived bang on schedule and we were done with so much time to spare!
 I absolutely loved my hair and makeup.